joanms/recipe-database/README.md

 schema explanation above.
 The HTML templates are set up to format the recipes neatly once they are input.

 - **Edit and delete recipes.**
-Each recipe page has an edit and delete button.
-When the delete button is clicked, a warning displays.
-This prevents users from deleting recipes accidentally.

-- **Search for recipes according to a wide range of criteria.**
-There is a search field in the navbar enabling users to search for recipes by keyword.
-The home page has links to lists of recipes in each category
-(bread, starters, mains, sides, sauces and desserts) and to vegetarian, vegan and gluten-free recipes.
-The home page also has a dropdown menu that enables users to search for recipes with common allergens excluded.

-- **Edit and delete recipes.**
 Each recipe page has buttons that users can click if they wish to edit or delete recipes.
 When the delete button is clicked, a warning appears telling the user that this action is permanent.
 The button to cancel deletion appears above the button to confirm it.
 This reduces the risk of accidentally deleting recipes.

+- **Search for recipes according to a wide range of criteria.**
+There is a search field in the navbar enabling users to search for recipes by keyword.
+The home page has links to lists of recipes in each category
+(bread, starters, mains, sides, sauces and desserts) and dropdown menus enabling users to search for recipes suitable for restricted diets or with common allergens excluded.

 ### Design